zsiki/GeoEasy/doc/step_by_step.rst

 	Preliminary elevations

-Now we can start levelling network adjustment (**Calculate/Levelling network adjustment**).
+Now we can start leveling network adjustment (**Calculate/Leveling network adjustment**).
 Select all point as unknown.
-In the calcultion result window a long result list is displayed and the coordinates in the coordinate list are updated.
+In the calculation result window a long result list is displayed and the coordinates in the coordinate list are updated.